Codel1417/MediaPipe-OSC/README.md

 - Requires a webcam.
 - The OSC port is editable, but the VRCFT plugin only supports port 8888.
+- Eye tracking is less accurate with glasses, and may be inconsistent if your head is moving

 ## Build
 Building an EXE